-ne settings of the security system are not part of the configuration file.
-There is no ay for transferring security settings from one device to another.
-Loading a configuration file from a storage media The configuration data of the selected file will be directly loaded into the device.
-The values in the WEB-GUI will be updated accordingly.
-Normally devices differ in the settings of network or Modbus parameters and device name.
-Thus when loading the file you can choose, whether the appropriate settings of the device should be retained or overwritten by the values in the file to be uploaded.
-You are going to overwrite the device configuration!
-Do you really want to upload a new configuration?
-Device tag overwrite Ethernet overwrite RS-485 Modbus/RTU overwrite Upload Cancel Storing the current parameter settings of the WEB-GUI into the device Saving the device configuration to a storage media Attention: Modifications in the WEB-GUI, which haven't been stored in the device, will not be written to the storage media.
+The settings of the security system are not part of the configuration file.
+There is no way for transferring security settings from one device to another.

+Loading a configuration file from a storage media The configuration data of the selected file will be directly lovely a settings of network or Modbus parameters and device namely ou can choose, whether the appropriate settings of the device overwritten by the values in the file to be uploaded. ally devices differ in the ne.
+Thus when loading the file evice should be retained or device Storing the current parameter settings of the WEB-GU l into the device Saving the device configuration to a storage media Attention: Modifications in the WEB-GUI, which haven't be not be written to the storage media. en stored in the device, will